-- Schedule recheck exam in 21 days with your doctor.
+- Schedule recheck exam in 14 days with your doctor.
 Offer food, and administer insulin as you normally would that morning it will not affect this blood test (fructosamine.)
-This will give us an idea of him average blood regulation, over the past 3 weeks.
-The doctor will also examine, and he will be weighed to monitor for gain/loss. - If he is not feeling well, has a decreased appetite, vomiting, diarrhea, or extreme lethargy, please schedule a recheck appointment sooner. - Monitor his thirst and urination and appetite, as we will use these to help find the right dose for him as well. - Please review the attached information regarding diabetes. - If you have any questions, please feel free to contact your doctor or a technician.
+This will give us an idea of his/her average blood regulation, over the past 3 weeks.
+Your doctor will also examine, and he/she will be weighed to monitor for gain/loss. - Monitor his/her thirst and urination and appetite, as we will use these to help find the right dose for him/her as well. - Please review the attached information regarding diabetes.
+If you have any questions, please feel free to contact your doctor or a technician.